Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: The scattering maps, the -harmonizing metrics, and their isoperimetric inequalities

 We denote by $\mathcal{H}ar(N)$ ($\mathcal{H}ar_{inv}(N)$) the space of (invariantly) geodesically harmonic metrics on $N$. $\diamondsuit$ \end{definition}

-By Theorem \ref{foliations on SM}, any non-trapping (and boundary generic) metric $g$ on a connected compact $M$ is invariantly geodesically harmonic; indeed, just follow a well-traveled path (see the proof of Theorem \ref{th2.1}): take a well-balanced Lyapunov function $F$, put $\a = dF$, construct a closed $v^g$-invariant $n$-form $\Theta$ whose kernel is spanned by $v^g$ and such that $\a \wedge \Theta > 0$, and finally, construct a $v^g$-invariant metric $g^\bullet$ so that $\Theta = \ast_{g^\bullet}(\a)$.
+By Theorem \ref{foliations on SM}, any non-trapping and boundary generic metric $g$ on a connected compact $M$ is invariantly geodesically harmonic.
+Indeed, just follow the well-traveled path (see the proof of Theorem \ref{th2.1}): take a well-balanced Lyapunov function $F$, put $\a = dF$, construct a closed $v^g$-invariant $n$-form $\Theta$, whose kernel is spanned by $v^g$ and such that $\a \wedge \Theta > 0$, and finally, construct a $v^g$-invariant metric $g^\bullet$ so that $\Theta = \ast_{g^\bullet}(\a)$.
 Then $\ker(\Theta) \perp_{g^\bullet} \ker(dF)$.
-So $g$ is invariantly geodesically harmonic in the sense of Definition \ref{geodesically harmonic}.
+Thus, $g$ is invariantly geodesically harmonic in the sense of Definition \ref{geodesically harmonic}.

 However, the geodesically harmonic metrics on \emph{closed} manifolds $M$ seem to be a rare phenomenon.
-For instance, if $H^1(SM; \R)=0$ (for $\dim(M) \geq 3$, this is equivalent to $H^1(M; \R)=0$) no such metric $g^\bullet$ is available since the cohomology class of $\a$ is nontrivial.
+For instance, if $H^1(SM; \R)=0$ (for $\dim(M) \geq 3$, this is equivalent to $H^1(M; \R)=0$) no such metric $g^\bullet$ is available, since the cohomology class of $\a$ is nontrivial.

-Recall also that the $v^g$-invariant Sasaki's metrics $gg$ on $SM$ are extremely rare.
+Recall also that the $v^g$-\emph{invariant} Sasaki's metrics $gg$ on $SM$ are extremely rare indeed.
 According to \cite{Be}, Proposition 1.104, $gg$ is $v^g$-invariant if and only if the sectional curvature of $(M, g)$ is identically $1$.

-{\bf Remark 5.1.} Note that if $(N, g)$ is (invariantly) geodesically harmonic, then any smooth codimension zero proper submanifold $(M, g|_M) \subset (N, g)$ is automatically (invariantly) geodesically harmonic. $\diamondsuit$
+{\bf Remark 5.1.} Note that if $(N, g)$ is (invariantly) geodesically harmonic, then any smooth codimension zero proper submanifold $(M, g|_M) \subset (N, g)$ (with boundary generic metric $g|_M$) is automatically (invariantly) geodesically harmonic. $\diamondsuit$

 Let us describe numerically how far a given metric $g^\bullet$ on $SM$ is from being ``harmonic".
-Speaking informally, we would like to measure the ``distance" between the standard contact structure $\b_g$ on $SM$ (see (\ref{beta})) and taught foliations $\mathcal G$ on $SM$ that are transversal to $v^g$.
+Speaking informally, we would like to measure the ``distance" between the standard {\sf contact structure} $\b_g$ on $SM$ (see (\ref{eq.beta})) and {\sf taught foliations} $\mathcal G$ on $SM$ that are transversal to $v^g$.